Sports-related Head Injury

 - Most direct fatalities usually occur during regularly scheduled games, and in 2012 this was true with both direct semi-professional fatalities occurring in games.

 According to the same report by NCCSIR, a number of the players associated with brain trauma complained of headaches or had a previous concussion prior to their deaths.

 The National Federation of State High Schools released the following statement on February 23, 2010: "Effective with the 2010 high school football season, any player who shows signs, symptoms or behaviors associated with a concussion must be removed from the game and shall not return to play until cleared by an appropriate health-care professional."
-The new concussion language has been placed in all NFHS rules books for the 2010-2011 season as well as the "NFHS Suggested Guidelines for Management of Concussion."
+The new concussion language has been placed in all NFHS rules books as well as the "NFHS Suggested Guidelines for Management of Concussion."